YousafRaja/VoiceVenture/README.md

 3. Enter ```AWS_ACCESS_KEY_ID``` for the Name, enter the corresponding value in Secret* and click Add secret.
 4. Repeat the above instructions for ```AWS_SECRET_ACCESS_KEY```.
 5. Clone your repo locally
-6. Copy the files in this repo to your locally
+6. Copy the files in this repo to your local repo
 7. In deployment.yaml, replace `472829450908` with your AWS Account Id.

 ### 4. Deploy Load Balancer